furious-luke/django-address/README.rst

 "django-1.3.diff".
 This fix has been submitted to the Django team, hopefully it will be included in the next release.

+django-address depends on a couple of other repositories I use to store small
+utilities:

+  python-utils
+    A suite of simple Python utilities.

+  django-utils
+    A suite of simple Django utilities.

+You will need to download and install both python-utils and django-utils from my github repositories.

 Beyond that, use the provided "setup.py".

 The Model